-Throughout the project, the youth was engaged in a plethora of activities like research for their video, learning about air pollution, air quality, and its various aspects.
+Throughout the project, the youth was engaged in a plethora of research activities for their video, learning about air pollution, air quality, and its various aspects.
 An educational panel discussion along with an orientation session was organized for the participants.
-A good number of volunteers as well took part in it.
+A good number of volunteers took part as well.
 The panel was moderated by Mr. Stewart E. Davis, Director of Programs, Embassy of the United States of America.
 Panelists included Dr. Nitish Dogra, Associate Professor, Convenor, Centre for Climate and Environment Health (CCEH), Dr. M.P.
-George, Scientist, Delhi Pollution Control Committee, and India Director of Clean Air Asia, Ms. Prarthana Borah.
-The panel discussed on the topic ‘Every Breath We Take’ and further went on with discussing the participants’ ideas for the videos.
+George, Scientist, Delhi Pollution Control Committee, and India Director For Clean Air Asia India, Ms. Prarthana Borah.

-The major success was reflected in the feedback from the participants who entered with an open mind and left with an aware and informed perspective of air quality.
+The event was a major success & this was reflected in the feedback from the participants who came to the session with numerous questions and left with an aware and informed perspective of air quality.

 The winners are:

 Winner 1: Smriti Singh from Chintan Environmental Research and Action Group, New Delhi

 Presenter – Ms. Smriti Singh

 Winner 2: Montage 2.0 from Faculty of Law, Delhi University, Delhi